spdunn7/dash_dot_bot/README.md

 ## Special Instructions

-- preferably, use 'python3' to run the program
+- use 'python3' to run the program
   - run program with 'python3 dash_dot_bot.py' command
 - follow the on-screen prompts
   - 'H' for HELP
     - displays the conversion chart